reesebre82/iOSSearchAlgorithms/readme.md

-This implementation of the sorting algorithms creates clear examples of the benefits of certain algorithms over others.
+This implementation of the sorting algorithms creates clear examples of the benefits of using certain algorithms over others.

 The only struggle that I ran into during this Application is the speed processors run at.
 At the sample size, every algorithm would complete within milliseconds.